rzsharp/cegops/README.md

 # cegops
 Rob here.
-This is the maters file for the project.
+This is the master file for the project.